 The most important first step in addressing pigmentation and blemishes is sun protection and skin care to address the specific condition causing the pigmentation.
 We at the Lupo Center have a special interest in treating skin discoloration and we have options for all skin types and ethnic backgrounds.

-For additional information on Laser Genesis please read the following article:
+For additional information on Laser Genesis please read the following articles: